 If you are a man of literature, you must have heard of the Song of Fire & Ice, Harry Potter, and Lord of the Rings series.
 Thanks to these prolific books, the fantasy genre has exploded in the past few years.

-With thousands of fantasy books published every month, it becomes tedious to scroll hundreds of Goodreads pages, read thousands to book reviews, hunting for a good fantasy book.
+With thousands of fantasy books published every month, it becomes tedious to scroll hundreds of Goodreads pages, read thousands to book reviews, hunting for good books on fantasy fiction.
 In the end, you give up lost, sad, and still yearning for a good book to read.

 Different people have different personalities and perspectives on life.
 Taste, interests, habits, and philosophies, all predict what kind of book you will pick.
 If you like dark, gloomy, and gray characters, you will most likely pick dark fantasy books to read.
 Perhaps, you prefer history or urban culture, and the choice becomes even harder.

 Thankfully, we have done all the hard work for you.
 Here is a compiled, ready-made list of some truly amazing fantasy books.
 I know your taste might differ, but this list encompasses all sub-genres.

 One Ring to rule them all,

 One Ring to bring them all,

 ― J.R.R.
 Tolkien, Lord of The Rings

 If you have even a passing interest in fantasy, you must have heard of The Lord of the Rings trilogy.
 J.R.R.
 Tolkien is a father figure in the fantasy genre.
 The contribution his books have made to the fantasy genre is incomparable.